The X.509 Certificate IdP Adapter allows a PingFederate

 When cleared, the issuer DN is matched against the default top level certificate in the chain that is presented by the client.

-Advanced Fields Return Success on SLO When enabled, a "success" message is sent in response when the adapter receives a single logout (SLO) request.
+Advanced Fields Return Success on SLO When enabled, a "success" message is sent in response when the adapter receives a single logout (SLO)request. single logout (SLO) SLO The process of signing a user out of multiple sites where the user has started a single sign-on (SSO) session.

 SLO is not supported by this adapter and the user session is not terminated.
 This feature only prevents other sites from experiencing an SLO failure.